English Learner Education (ELE)

-The English Language Learners (ELL) program provides services to students in grade K-12 whose primary language is not English and who are not yet proficient in English.
+The English Learner Education (ELE) program provides services to students in grade K-12 whose primary language is not English and who are not yet proficient in English.
 The program provides support at each school, with services focused on children's English language acquisition, literacy development, and academic achievement.

 Enrichment and Challenge Support Program (ECS)